kshootmania/legacy-cpp-ksh-parser/ksh_format.md

         - "`121`"
             - The relaxation time of lane tilts is the same as that of the current version.
         - "`130`"
-            - The "`t`" value cannot be set higher than 65535.0
+            - The "`t`" value cannot be set higher than 65535.0.
+        - "`160`"
+            - FX audio effects are specified using "`fx-l`" and "`fx-r`" option lines instead of alphabets.
         - "`166`"
             - The separator of "`layer`" is changed to "`;`".
                 - "`/`" is no longer treated as a separator.